Tuesday, March 26, 2013

 Great Homemade Burgers

 Important Note: Because home-ground meat is very "loose" vice the glob that you are probably accustomed to, extra care must be given on the grill or in the frying pan.
-That said, once you have laid the burger on the cooking surface do not, repeat, do not make any attempt to move the burger until it no longer sticks to the cooking surface.
-This is usually when the burger is close to being fully-cooked on the first side.
+That said, once you have laid the burger on the cooking surface, do not repeat, do not make any attempt to move the burger until it no longer sticks to the cooking surface.
+This is usually when the burger is close to being fully cooked on the first side.

 No comments: